 - 1. Attend class and be aware of announcements made in class. - 2.
 Inform instructor of late arrival immediately after class. - 3.
 Complete homework early enough to seek help if needed. - 4.
 Be familiar with information in the syllabus, especially attendance, grading, and test policies. - 5.
 Take care of personal needs before and after class. - 6.
-Keep all electronic devices (iPod's, cell phones, etc.) in 'mute' or 'off' mode, and out of sight. - -- TEXTING IN CLASS IS ESPECIALLY PROHIBITED -- - 7.
+Take your cell phone out, turn it OFF, and put it face down on the upper-left-hand corner of your desk.
+TEXTING IN CLASS IS ESPECIALLY PROHIBITED - - 7.
 Students are expected to assist in maintaining a classroom environment which is conducive to learning.
 Inappropriate behavior, including but not limited to any form of distracting or offensive attire or behavior in the classroom shall result in being dropped from the class. - 8.
 All writing assignments must follow the assigned topic. - H. ADA STATEMENT: "Students with disabilities, including but not limited to physical, psychiatric or learning disabilities, who wish to request accommodations in this class should notify the Special Services Office early in the semester so that the appropriate arrangements may be made.
 In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Coordinator of Special Services.
 For more information, call or visit the Special Services Office in Bldg 8.